bittobennichan/flask-quickstart/README.md

 ## Developing your application

-*flask-quickstart* is built in such a way that you can easily integrate extensions, , tests etc. The files are commented to help you out with this.
+*flask-quickstart* is built in such a way that you can easily integrate extensions, Blueprints, tests etc. The files are commented to help you out with this.